Ketel One

-Ketel (Dutch for: Pot still) One is a liquor brand of the Nolet Distillery in Schiedam, Netherlands.
-Ketel One Vodka is distilled from 100% wheat in copper pot stills, filtered over loose charcoal, and rests in tile-lined tanks until ready.
+Ketel One is a vodka brand of the Nolet Distillery in Schiedam, Netherlands.
+Ketel One Vodka is distilled from 100% wheat in copper pot stills (Ketel is Dutch for pot still), filtered over loose charcoal, and rests in tile-lined tanks until ready.
 Ketel One Vodka is named after the original copper pot still, "Distilleerketel #1."
 The alcohol content of this spirit is 40% (80 proof (US), 70 degrees proof (international)).
 The Nolet Distillery also makes Ketel One Citroen, Ketel One Oranje, Ketel One Botanical (in the varietals Peach & Orange Blossom, Cucumber & Mint, and Grapefruit Rose) and Ketel 1 Jenever.

+Ketel One and the Nolet Distillery is 50% owned by the Nolet Family, and 50% owned by Diageo, which acquired its stake in 2009 for $900 million USD.

 History

 17th century

 Ketel One is produced by the Nolet Distillery in Schiedam, Netherlands.
 The Nolet Distillery was founded in 1691 by the Nolet family, French Huguenot refugees, and has remained in the Nolet family ever since.
 Ketel One is so named for the original coal-fired copper still that was used to distill it, Distilleerketel #1.